-If a licensed physician, physician assistant, or nurse practitioner, or licensed midwife caring for a pregnant student, certifies in writing that the student has a health condition which is a valid contraindication to receiving a specific vaccine, then a permanent or temporary (for resolvable conditions such as pregnancy) exemption from the immunization requirements may be granted by the University.
-The certification must specify those immunizations which may be detrimental and the length of time they may be detrimental.
-In the event of an outbreak of measles, mumps or rubella, medically exempt individuals may be excluded from classes and other curricular and extracurricular events, University housing, and/or campus in order to protect them from exposure.
+If a licensed physician or nurse practitioner, or licensed midwife caring for a pregnant student certifies in writing that the student has a health condition which is a valid contraindication to receiving a specific vaccine, then a permanent or temporary (for resolvable conditions such as pregnancy) exemption may be granted.
+This statement must specify those immunizations which may be detrimental and the length of time they may be detrimental.
+Provisions need to be made to review records of temporarily exempted persons periodically to see if contraindications still exist.
+In the event of an outbreak, medically exempt individuals should be protected from exposure.
+This may include exclusion from classes or campus.